Dort scores 23 points, sparks Thunder past Kings 120-100

 TIP-INS

-Thunder: Coach Billy Donovan’s team has won six straight on the road and is 13-3 away from home since the start of December. … This was the seventh time that Oklahoma City has made 15 or more 3-pointers this season. … Gallinari missed his first five shots and was 0 for 4 on 3s before connecting on back-to-back attempts in the second quarter.
+Thunder: Donovan’s team has won six straight on the road and is 13-3 away from home since the start of December. .
+This was the seventh time that Oklahoma City has made 15 or more 3-pointers this season. .
+Gallinari missed his first five shots and was 0 for 4 on 3s before connecting on back-to-back attempts in the second quarter.

 UP NEXT